xshrim/vscode-txt-syntax/README.md

 ## Features

-- Highlight syntax for several text files.
+- Highlight syntax for several text files with dynamic enable/disable languages.
 - Open the file under the current cursor through the right-click menu "Open File".
 - Simple folding and outline function.
 - Add codelens for Makefile to make running makefile target easily.